 As with any orthopedic surgery, people contemplating knee or hip replacement are advised to seek out a surgeon whom they trust, who does a high volume of these procedures – and an institution with a reputation for excellence in the field.
 Surgeons who focus on a given surgery or technique are most likely to have predictably successful outcomes.
 Single specialty centers of excellence, such as HSS, also have outstanding anesthesiologists, nurses and rehabilitation therapists who collaborate to achieve the best possible outcomes of care.

 At specialized institutions like HSS, surgeons may also serve as consultants in the development of implants.
 These surgeons are particularly practiced in the use of implants they have helped to develop.
-(All orthopedists at the Hospital for Special Surgery disclose such professional affiliations, information which can be found on the physician's individual profile on hss.edu.)
+All doctors and surgeons at Hospital for Special Surgery disclose such professional affiliations, and this information can be found on each physician's HSS profile web page.

 When to Schedule Surgery

 Timing of surgery is another important consideration in predicting successful outcomes.
-"Generally I advise patients that it's reasonable to consider surgery when the disability and pain in the knee or hip is affecting your quality of life and you've tried all other means available to alleviate your symptoms," says Dr. Windsor.
+It is generally advised that patients should consider surgery once the disability and pain in the knee or hip is affecting their quality of life and they have tried all other nonsurgical means available to alleviate symptoms.